MEET Dulce

 Dulce’s story is not unlike many other immigrant stories across Los Angeles.
 She was born in Mexico and at a young age, her parents brought her to the U.S. for a chance at a better life.
 She spent her childhood cleaning mansions with her mother, a housekeeper, while her father worked in construction.
 She split the rest of her childhood between her studies and looking after her little brother—a responsibility many immigrant siblings share.
 She attended public schools that did not turn her away for being undocumented and even qualified for free and reduced breakfast and lunch.

-Dulce is running to fight for her community.
-She knows that we need livable neighborhoods.
-We need to reimagine what public safety means.
-We need to bridge the gaps in education.
-We need to protect and expand access to safe, legal abortion and quality healthcare.
-And as an openly bi Latina immigrant, Dulce knows first-hand that we need to achieve full, lived equality for women, immigrants, the LGBTQ+ community and communities of color.
+Dulce is running to fight for our communities in the California Assembly.
+She knows that we need to build more housing, address LA’s affordability crisis, and create a pathway to home ownership so that working families can get a foothold in the middle class.
+We need to make the minimum wage a living wage and create good-paying union jobs.
+We need to protect access to safe, legal abortion and end gun violence in our communities.
+As an openly bi Latina immigrant, Dulce knows firsthand that we need to achieve full, lived equality for women, immigrants, LGBTQ+ people and communities of color.

-In her spare time she loves to run, spend time with her husband and dogs, and cheer for LAFC.
+In her spare time, Dulce loves to run, spend time with her husband and dogs, and cheer for Los Angeles Football Club.